familyfriendlymikey/wash-md/README.md

-# imda
+# watch-md
-A live reloading markdown viewer that uses github's markdown css.
+A live reloading markdown viewer written in imba that uses github's markdown css.